- Food Services Free & Reduced

 In compliance with new federal guidelines, all district students receive an Iowa Eligibility application at registration time (either in registration folders or distributed in some other way).

 District parents who meet the requirements may submit this confidential application for free or reduced price breakfast and lunches.
 Only one application per family is needed.
 The computer tracks all purchases – not even the cashier knows the student’s eligibility status.

 After you have filled out the form online, please print it (you will not be able to save the document unless you have Adobe Acrobat) and mail or return the form to:

-Click the link below to find the English and Spanish Version of the Free and Reduced Elgilibilty Requirements and Applications:
+Click the links below to find the English and Spanish Versions of the Free and Reduced Eligibility Requirements and Applications:

 Privacy Act Statement: This explains how we will use the information you give us.

 The Richard B. Russell National School Lunch Act requires the information on this application.
 You do not have to give the information, but if you do not, we cannot approve your child for free or reduced price meals.
 You must include the social security number of the adult household member who signs the application.
 The social security number is not required when you apply on behalf of a foster child or if you list a Food Assistance number, or Family Investment Program number, or when you indicate that the adult household member signing the application does not have a social security number.
 We will use your information to determine if your child is eligible for free or reduced price meals and for administration and enforcement of the lunch and breakfast programs.
 We MAY share your eligibility information with education, health, and nutrition programs to help them evaluate, fund, or determine benefits for their programs, auditors for program reviews, and law enforcement officials to help them look into violations of program rules.

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.